Kejawèn: Historical texts

-Kebatinan and kejawen practices are extensively written about in texts that are held in the Sonobudoyo library in Yogyakarta, and the main Kraton Libraries of Surakarta and Yogyakarta.
-Many of the texts are deliberately elliptical so that those who do not work with either initiates or teachers are unable to ascertain or understand the esoteric doctrines and practices.
-In quite a few cases, codified texts with secret systems to "unlock" the meanings are employed.

-But according to Bruinessen, the writing down of kebatinan teachings was a novelty which appeared with the institutionalisation of the kebatinan-movements in the beginning of the 20th century.
+According to Bruinessen, the writing down of kebatinan teachings was a novelty which appeared with the institutionalisation of the kebatinan-movements in the beginning of the 20th century.

 Kebatinan organisations

 The appearance of formal kebatinan movements reflects the modernisation of Indonesia.
 Kebatinan movements appeared early in the 1900s in urban traditional elite circles, together with the rise of nationalism and the Muhammadiyah, a modernist Islamic movement.
 Hardopusoro, one of the earliest kebatinan-movements, had strong links with the Theosophical Society.
 Some remained very elitist, while others also accepted lower urban and rural followings, thereby popularising abangan, or syncretistic Islam, as an alternative to shari`a-oriented Islam.

 After Indonesia gained independence in 1945, the kebatinan received political support and attracted large followings.
 Kebatinan movements were seen by secular nationalistic elites as allies against the rise of political Islam.
 The political struggle between the Muslim parties and the Communists and Nationalists led to a sharper demarcation between syncretistic and shari`a-oriented Islam, whereby most kebatinan movements affiliated with the Communist or Nationalist Parties.
 (Note: The relation between religion c.q. "spirituality", politics and (post-)colonial struggles is not unique to Indonesia.
 In India, Hindu reform movements involved both religious and social reforms, for example the Brahmo Samaj, Vivekananda, who modernised Advaita Vedanta, Aurobindo and Mahatma Gandhi.
 In Buddhist countries, Buddhist modernism was a response against the colonial powers and Western culture.
 In Sri Lanka, Theravada Buddhism was revitalised in the struggle against colonial rule.
 The Theosophical Society played an essential role here.
 In China, Taixu propagated a Humanistic Buddhism, which is again endorsed by Jing Hui, the (former) abbott of Bailin Monastery.
 In Japan, Buddhism adopted nationalistic politics to survive in the modern era, in which it lost support from the government.
 Zen was popularised in the west by adherents of this modern Buddhism, especially D.T.
 Suzuki and Hakuun Yasutani.)

 Umbrella organisations representing several hundred kebatinan organisations lobbied to attain legitimacy and recognition as an official religion.
 They are registered at the HKP (Himpunan Penghayat Kepercayaan), which is controlled by the PAKEM (Pengawas Aliran Kepercayaan Masyarakat).
 After the Suharto-era (1967-1998), the kebatinan-movements lost political support, and have become less dynamic, their adherents avoiding public engagement.

 Altogether, several hundred kebatinan-groups are or have been registered, the best-known of which are: (Note: See for a longer list of Kebatinan organisations.)